 Chad Everhart, campus minister and Chair of the Department of Missions & Ministry, was “very pleased” with Spring Renewal as a whole.

 “Students really connected with Jason’s ability to challenge their worldview and convictions,” Everhart said.
-“I would like to thank him for coming and for challenging our students to take next steps in their faith.
+“I would like to thank him for coming and for challenging our students to take the next steps in their faith.
 Our hope with these campus events is to bring students, faculty, and staff together to worship God as a unified campus and hear His word proclaimed.”

 University of the Cumberlands hosts weekly events such as International Food Nights, The Gospel And discussion panels, and campus worship nights to engage the campus community with the Gospel.
 Singer-songwriter and novelist Andrew Peterson will be visiting campus Thursday, March 5, speaking on the Gospel and the arts.